 - If the deadline has been met.
-Otherwise, the application will be automatically rejected. - If the project proposal satisfies the eligibility criteria specified in Chapters 2.1 2.6 of this Guidelines - If the project consists of minimum 3 project partners coming from three different WB countries - If the project application was submitted through online BOOST Grants Platform - If the Declaration by the Lead applicant has been filled in and has been signed and stamped - If the application is written in English - If the Budget is completed in the format requested, and stated in EUR
+Otherwise, the application will be automatically rejected. - If the project proposal satisfies the eligibility criteria specified in Chapters 2.1 2.5 of this Guidelines - If the project application was submitted through the online BOOST Grants Platform - If the Declaration by the Lead applicant has been filled in and has been signed and stamped - If the application is written in English - If the Budget is completed in the format requested, and stated in EUR - If the duration of the action is minimum 10 months and does not exceed 12 months

-- If the duration of the action is minimum 14 months and does not exceed 16 months - If the requested contribution (amount) is not exceeding 60 000€ and ensuring the 20% of co-financing - If the lead applicant is legal entity registered in some of the WB country - If the project partners are legal entities registered in some of the WB country - If the project partners are non-profit organizations
+- If the requested contribution (amount) is not exceeding 24 000€ and ensuring the 20% of co-financing - If the lead applicant is a legal entity registered in some of the WB countries - If the project partners (if applicable) are non-profit organizations